What Are Common Mistakes Committed After An Arrest?

 How Often Should I Expect To Meet With An Attorney In The First Month Following An Arrest?

 I cannot speak for other lawyers, but I do generally meet with my clients as soon as possible after they are released.
 My next meeting will be after I receive the evidence in the case, which is referred to as discovery.
 Then we will discuss that information.
 Some situations require additional meetings than others.
 I might have more questions for my clients, but I make sure my clients know they can reach me at all times either by phone or in person.
-If the case progresses form there, I will have a few more strategy meetings with my clients, and go over options of how we will proceed with their case.
+If the case progresses from there, I will have a few more strategy meetings with my clients, and go over options of how we will proceed with their case.

 Is It Advisable To Start Pre-Trial Voluntary Counseling Or Treatment?

 Starting drug or alcohol counseling in a case early on will not hurt your case, but I would prefer to have a strategy meeting with a client before they begin treatment.
 Obviously, if someone has a medical or addiction problem, they should address that as soon as possible, but I like to discuss that if possible before treatment starts.
-Overall, treatment, or evidence of counseling will almost never hurt a case, sometimes it can help, but not always.
+Overall, treatment or evidence of counseling will almost never hurt a case, sometimes it can help, but not always.

 Would I Be Required To Meet With A Pre-Trial Probation Officer?